Looking For a New Ford E-Series Van in your area?

 Write a review!

 Spartan is the operative term for the 2012 E-Series E-150 Ext’s standard appearance, comfort and convenience amenities.
-Look for 16-inch steel wheels, a pair of vinyl captain’s chairs for driver and passenger, tilt-wheel steering, air conditioning and an AM/FM stereo with 2 door-mounted speakers to be included among the more noteworthy features aboard.
+Look for 16-inch steel wheels, a pair of vinyl captain’s chairs for driver and passenger, tilt-wheel steering, air conditioning and an AM/FM radio with 2 door-mounted speakers to be included among the more noteworthy features aboard.
 New this year is a standard audio input jack for iPod and/or MP3 players.

-Besides its hefty bulk, the 2012 E-Series E-150 boasts standard safety features like 4-wheel antilock brakes (ABS), traction and stability control, and a post-collision safety system.
-Reverse parking sensors and a rear-view camera and rear parking sensors as part of an upgrade package, not to mention the E-Guard cargo protection system and a remote antitheft alarm as optional security items included among various upgrade packages.
+Safety-wise, the 2012 E-150 Ext sports standard 4-wheel antilock braking (ABS), traction and stability control and a post-collision safety system.
+Available safety and security features include a rear-view camera and rear parking sensors as part of an upgrade package, not to mention the E-Guard cargo protection system and a passive remote antitheft alarm.

 Please see our 2012 Ford E-Series Van Overview for more information.